Lihat Artikel Lainnya

 2. Historical cost principle

 Assets are initially recorded at their purchase cost, reflecting their value at the time of acquisition.
-This principle ensures that assets are reported based on their original cost, not current market value.
+This principle ensures that assets are reported based on their original cost, rather than their current market value.

 3. Going concern assumption

 Businesses are assumed to continue operating indefinitely unless there is evidence to the contrary.
-This assumption allows for assets to be recorded at historical cost, as long as the business is expected to remain operational.
+This assumption allows assets to be recorded at historical cost, provided the business is expected to remain operational.

 4. Matching principle